 - stay for as long or as little time as you are able

-Every Tuesday in the Memorial Chapel, Ministry of Prayer for
+in the Memorial Chapel, for anyone in the building.

 On the first Wednesday of each month (Septermber - June)